 there is clearly no usage.

-Of course, do not deprecate high impact, business-critical applications.
+We recommend that you do not deprecate high impact, business-critical applications.
 In those cases, work with business owners to determine the right strategy.

 You are successful in this phase with: